 In many cities and towns across America, car ownership is expected.
 In these communities, the distance between homes and businesses is too far to traverse on foot, so everyone has to drive.
 In addition to the expense of owning a car, the stress of traffic leaves many people wishing for alternative forms of transportation.

 At first, navigating the transit system can seem daunting, but, once you get the feel for it, it’s easy.
-Arlington has 11 stations on Metrorail's Orange, Blue, Silver and Yellow lines, which connects us to the greater Washington region.
-Metrobus is DC’s regional bus system with 20 lines that go through Arlington.
-Arlington Transit (ART) serves 15 local routes within Arlington.
+Arlington has 11 stations on Metrorail's Orange, Blue, Silver, and Yellow lines, which connects us to the greater Washington region.
+Metrobus is DC’s regional bus system with 20 lines that service Arlington and Arlington Transit (ART) serves 15 local routes within Arlington.
 Need more info on ART and Metrobus?
 Check out this informative blog: ART vs Metrobus: What's the Difference?

-Buy a SmartTrip card to make paying for all these services easy; to see all the local stops near you, use the CarFreeNearMe tool.
+Buy a SmarTrip card to make paying for all these services easy; to see all the local stops near you, use the CarFreeNearMe tool.

-Getting around by bicycle is as spontaneous as walking but up to 5 times more efficient.
-Make a habit of getting around using your bike.
-Pick one location to always go to on your bike, like the grocery store or the pharmacy.
+Traveling by bike is as spontaneous as walking, but up to 5-times more efficient.
+Make a habit of getting around using your bike and pick one location to always go to on your bike, like the grocery store or the pharmacy.
 Since a bike is a big investment, invest in a sturdy lock, preferably a metal U-lock, which thieves can’t break with bolt-cutters.
 If you’re apprehensive about riding on the street, take a class in road safety.

-6) Splurge on a taxi, Uber or Lyft once in a while
+Splurge on a taxi, Uber, or Lyft once in a while

-Sometimes, you’re tired, it’s raining and you just want to get home as soon as possible.
+Sometimes, you’re tired, it’s raining, or you just want to get home as soon as possible.
 Although it costs more than taking a bus, sometimes it’s worth paying for the convenience.
 After all, think of all the money you’re saving by not owning a car.

-Sometimes, you are left with no options except driving: you have a wedding to go to outside Virginia or you have some large items to pick up at the hardware store.
-For days like these, there’s ZipCar and Car2Go (coming soon to Arlington County), which let you rent a car for a few hours at a time.
+Sometimes, you are left with no options except driving: you have a wedding to attend outside Virginia or you have some large items to pick up at the hardware store.
+For days like these, there’s ZipCar and car2Go, which let you rent a car for a few hours at a time.

-Arlington Transportation Partners (ATP) can help commuters from residential properties, employers and commercial properties.
+Arlington Transportation Partners (ATP) can help commuters from residential properties, employers, and commercial properties.
 With services ranging from custom commute plans to free maps and brochures, ATP can help you choose a better commute.
-Email ATP at firstname.lastname@example.org to get started today.